 The Office of Student Judicial Affairs (OSJA) employs a two-tiered appeals process that is designed to promote the equitable resolution of disputes between students and the administration or faculty.
-The first tier consists of a three-member appeals committee comprised of faculty from either or both academic departments within the college, with the second tier consisting of a three member grievance review committee comprised of faculty and/or administrators from within the college as a second and final level of appeal.
+The first tier consists of a three-member appeals committee comprised of faculty and/or administrators from within the college, with the second tier consisting of a three member grievance review committee comprised of faculty and/or administrators from within the college as a second and final level of appeal.
 The grievance review process also includes an optional teleconference with the committee.

 Students are encouraged to informally resolve disputes with the administration or faculty by initially addressing their concerns with the appropriate administrator or faculty member.
 If no resolution is achieved through informal measures, a formal appeal may be requested (see Appeals).
 In the event a satisfactory resolution is not achieved through a formal appeal, a grievance can then be requested (see Grievances).* This second level of appeal (i.e., grievance) serves to provide students with an opportunity to counter (not rebuke) an unfavorable outcome by the appeals committee and/or introduce new information that may not have previously been disclosed.
 An appeal outcome letter that includes the committee's rationale for its decision is provided to aid in the formulation of possible grievances.